simonmichael/hledger/hledger/hledger.m4.md

       amount1-out -%amount1-out
      ```

-   c. **If both fields, or neither field, can contain a non-zero value:**\
+   c. **If both fields can contain a non-zero value (or both can be empty):**\
-     hledger normally expects exactly one of the fields to have a non-zero value.
-     Eg, the `amountN-in`/`amountN-out` rules would reject value pairs like these:

-     ```csv
-     "",  ""
-     "0", "0"
-     "1", "none"
-     ```
+     The -in/-out rules normally choose the value which is non-zero/non-empty.
+     Some value pairs can be ambiguous, such as `1` and `none`.

-     So, use smarter [conditional rules](#if) to set the amount from the appropriate field.
+     For such cases, use [conditional rules](#if-block) to help select the amount.
-     Eg, these rules would make it use only the value containing non-zero digits,
+     Eg, to handle the above you could select the value containing non-zero digits:
-     handling the above:

      ```rules
      fields date, description, in, out
      if %in [1-9]